This Side of Paradise: Critical reaction

-Critics such as H. L. Mencken hailed This Side of Paradise as an outstanding debut novel.
+Literary critics such as Burton Rascoe and H. L. Mencken hailed Fitzgerald's This Side of Paradise as an outstanding debut novel.

 The majority of critics lauded Fitzgerald's debut novel with "wild enthusiasm", and the most enthusiastic reviewers went so far as to hail the young Midwestern writer as a literary genius.
 In his April 1920 review, critic Burton Rascoe of The Chicago Tribune urged his readers to "make a note of the name, F. Scott Fitzgerald.
 It is borne by a 23 year old novelist who will, unless I am much mistaken, be much heard of hereafter."
 Rascoe asserted that Fitzgerald's first novel bore "the impress, it seems to me, of genius.
 It is the only adequate study that we have had of the contemporary American in adolescence and young manhood."

 "The prize first novel of a decade is F. Scott Fitzgerald's This Side of Paradise," critic Fanny Butcher raved in her June 1920 column for The Chicago Tribune, singling out Fitzgerald for particular praise amid other competitors that included the U.S. publication of Virginia Woolf's first novel The Voyage Out and Zane Grey's novel A Man for the Ages.
 Butcher declared Fitzgerald's book to be "the living, palpitant being of the youth of the hour, a book which, I haven't a doubt in the world, will have a serious and far reaching effect on American literature."

 Perhaps the most influential review of Fitzgerald's novel came from critic H. L. Mencken, the editor of the literary magazine The Smart Set.
 Mencken's authoritative opinions on the latest literary endeavors often lifted their authors upward toward greater success or cast them down into cultural oblivion.
 In his August 1920 review of This Side of Paradise, Mencken described Fitzgerald's work as an amazing debut and lavished praise on its author: